slopeslope/School_District_Analysis/README.md

 # School_District_Analysis
 In this dataset the District summary was only slight affected.

-The average math score was not affected at all and the overall passing  went up by 1% percent in both categories.
+The average math score was not affected at all and the overall passing percentage went up by 1% percent in both categories.

 The scores by grade were not affected at all: